 This chapter describes how to configure an IP interface for management access to the switch over the network.
 This switch supports both IP Version 4 and Version 6, and can be managed simultaneously through either of these address types.
 You can manually configure a specific IPv4 or IPv6 address, or direct the switch to obtain an IPv4 address from a BOOTP or DHCP server.
-An IPv6 address can only be manually configured.
+An IPv6 address can either be manually configured or dynamically generated.